meekm/LoRaSoundkit/README.md

 #define APPKEY "00000000000000000000000000000000"
 ```
 ## Payload Interface
-A LoRa payload is a binary message wiht a mximum lenth of 50 bytes, therefore the message is compressed into values of 12 bits.
-The payload decoder converts the binary message to a JSON message.
+A LoRa payload is a binary message with a limit of max.
+51 bytes.
+To send all paramters the message is compressed.
+16 bit values are compress to 12 bits.
+The TTN payload decoder converts the binary message to a readable JSON message.

-One upload message contains the minimum, maximum and average level for a measurment and the 9 octaves spectrum values.
+One upload message contains the minimum, maximum and average dB level for a measurment and the 9 octaves spectrum values.
 This is done for the weigting curves dB(A), dB(C) and db(Z).
 The spectrum contains the dB values for the octave bands 31.5Hz, 63Hz, 125Hz, 250Hz, 500Hz, 1kHz, 2kHz, 4kHz and 8kHz

 The TTN payload decoder produces the following JSON message: